sakshamGupta09/Angular/14.Lifecycle/lifecycle.md

 - Befor checking it intimates us that I am going to perform checking.
 - This hook runs very frequently, everytime befor angular goes to check for changes.
 Avoid defining it.
 - Can be used for manual change detection.

+## 5. AfterContentInit

+- A component can recieve content from parent.
+This hook runs after the content is initialized.
+- Use this to read the results of `content queries`.
+- Do not mutate state.